James-Dumas/cryptscript/README.md

-# cryptscript
+# CryptScript

-a cryptocurrency and scripting language at the same time
+A scripting language _and_ a cryptocurrency?
+At the _same time?!_ We know, you think that is the most retarded thing you have ever heard of.
+You're right!

+## GUI